 About me

-After earning a degree international affairs and Russian at the University of Washington, I spent a few years working in Washington, D.C.’s international development scene before moving to Egypt to complete a multidisciplinary master’s degree at the American University in Cairo (AUC).
-There, I won research and travel grants to conduct an ethnographic study of the recent migration of Russians into Egypt, which I presented at the American Association of Anthropology’s annual conference.
-After this, I was hooked on seeing the connections between individuals’ stories and larger policy issues.
+I grew up in the south Sound, and after earning a bachelor’s degree in international affairs and Russian at the University of Washington, I spent a few years working in Washington, D.C.’s international development scene.
+I then moved to Egypt to complete a multidisciplinary master’s degree at the American University in Cairo (AUC) where I discovered the power of connecting individual stories to global trends while conducting an ethnographic study of the Russians migrating into Egypt.
+I was awarded grants to support this research and was selected to present my findings at the American Association of Anthropology’s annual conference in 2009.

 I went on to become a staff writer at a business magazine in Cairo, covering the energy sector, food security (and sovereignty), and local politics, among other topics.
 While I was there, the Arab Spring broke out and I saw up close what happens when democracy is so far in the rear-view mirror even million-person marches can’t bring it back.

-I now dedicate my time and skills to supporting causes that ensure we all can continue to live in a free society.
+I now dedicate my time and skills to supporting organizations that serve their communities and contribute to the belief that we all need to do our part in order to live in a free society.